strayge/FmanAlternativeColors/README.md

 Plugin for [fman.io](https://fman.io) to switch themes.

-Themes can set alternative background for odd rows (`alternate-background-color` css property).
+Themes can set alternative background for even rows (`alternate-background-color` css property).

-CSS format now support much more selectors (added all founded at third-party themes).
+Theme now pure QSS, which allow any customisations without changing plugin code.
-Check source code for list.
+CSS syntax with restricted properties remains only for `quicksearch` styles as they hardcoded at fman.

 Install with [fman's built-in command for installing plugins](https://fman.io/docs/installing-plugins).